SidUsman/Java101/Linux-101.md

 username ~$ command --help

 username ~$ help
-(list commands with syntax for bash specific commans) e.g. username ~$ ls --help
+(list commands with syntax for bash specific commands)

+username ~$ ls --help
 ````
 ### apropos command
-if we dont know the name of command we use apropos with text as argument and see description for number of results.
+if we don't know the name of command we use apropos with text as argument and see description for number of results.
 ````
 username ~$ apropos text